snydergi/snydergi.github.io/_portfolio_featured/rajod.md

 7. Add camera hardware and software (Week 9-10)

 ### Risks, Challenges, and Uncertainties
-I see the highest risk of failure for this project being the structure surrounding the in- ternal quadrotor.
+I see the highest risk of failure for this project being the structure surrounding the internal quadrotor.
 Creating a wire mesh sphere that is robust enough to provide structure but not overdone to the point of weighing down the robot and preventing motion will be difficult to achieve.
 In addition, the design and creation, as well as balancing, of the quadrotor on the internal gyroscope will prove challenging.